-The data shows that M&A activity is strongest in the US, which saw a total of eight deals announced in the most recent quarter (2022 Q1).
-That’s up from five deals announced in the previous quarter (2021 Q4).
+The data shows that M&A activity is strongest in China and Japan.
+China saw a total of six deals announced in the most recent quarter (2021 Q4).
+That’s down from seven deals announced in the previous quarter (2021 Q3).

-Japan also performed well over the most recent quarter, with four deals (down from nine in 2021 Q4).
+Japan performed equally well over the most recent quarter, with six deals (up from five in 2021 Q3).

 Which countries are emerging as M&A powerhouses?

-As well as being a top location for M&A dealmaking in the maritime sector, the US has also seen the largest uptick in recent months.
-The country has seen 28 deals announced over the last two complete quarters, up from an average of just 13 deals every six months between 2019 and 2021.
+Recent months have also seen an uptick in M&A deals in the US.
+The country has seen 29 deals announced over the last two complete quarters, up from an average of 13 deals every six months between 2019 and 2021.

 That's the largest increase in M&A dealmaking in the maritime sector for any country.

-Despite being a top location for M&A dealmaking in the maritime sector, Japan has had a difficult few months, with just eight deals announced in the last two quarters.
+Despite being one of the global hotspots for M&A dealmaking in the maritime sector, Japan has had a difficult few months, with just six deals announced in the last two quarters.

 Globally, the situation is looking mixed for mergers and acquisitions in the maritime sector.